-– BY GAYATHRI TIRTHAPURA, TRUSTEE AT TEJASVITA TRUST
+– BY GAYATHRI TIRTHAPURA, CO-FOUNDER TRUSTEE AT TEJASVITA TRUST

 We start every academic year with a month long training program for all teachers, so that we learn new concepts, equip ourselves with tools and resources and incorporate new ideas into our preschool intervention.
 On one such morning during this year’s training in June 2019, the teachers arrived to a surprise!
 We were going to play a collaborative game to understand young children’s brain development better.
 The Brain Architecture Game designed by the Harvard Center for the Developing Child is perfect to understand how young children’s brains develop for success or failure later in their life.